List of Tohoku Initiatives

 3.11 Archives|3.11 まるごとアーカイブス

-Preserving the memories of the lost towns, recording present conditions, and facilitating the construction of a new future by building an inclusive archive; all local governments in the disaster affected regions are taking part in this project. (日本語 only)
+Preserving the memories of the lost towns, recording present conditions, and facilitating the construction of a new future by building an inclusive archive; all local governments in the disaster affected regions are taking part in this project.
+Database operated by the National Research Institute for Earth Science and Disaster Prevention. (日本語 only)

 Active in: Tohoku